 The adventure begins in the centre of Ehrwald and leads in a south-easterly direction along the "Dr.-Ludwig-Ganghofer-Straße" road out of the village to the bottom station of the Ehrwalder Almbahn cable car.
 From there, take the tarmac road to the left of the cable car and complete the steep ascent to the Ehrwalder Alm at almost 1,500 metres above sea level.
 Taking the cable car (bike transport is included in the price of the lift ticket) saves 400 vertical metres.
 Head past the Gasthof Alpenglühen, cross the Gaisbach river and then head uphill again along another steep section in a south-westerly direction.
 Follow the signs to the Seebenalm (1,574 metres) through a shady forest, with the gradient less steep than before.
 The final push after the Seebenalm hut to the Seebensee lake is steep once again and on gravel.
 After reaching the idyllic lake at 1,657 metres, continue along the left-hand shore until you get to the bottom of the cable car used to transport goods to the Coburger Hütte hut.
 Leave your bike here.

 This is where the hike begins.
 Continue through the lush green grass towards the end of the valley, then take the series of switchbacks up to the Coburger Hütte (1,920 metres).
 From the lake to the hut there are just 250 vertical metres to climb, making this section easier than the previous bike.
-The hut serves delicious food and also has rooms where hikers can stay the night.
-Fit and ambitious adventurers can take on the nearby "Tajakante-Klettersteig" via ferrata, a fixed-rope climbing route leading up over the Vorderer Tajakopf (2,450 metres).
+The hut, which has received award for its family-friendly infrastructure, serves delicious food and has rooms where hikers can stay the night.
+Fit and ambitious adventurers can take on the nearby "Tajakante-Klettersteig", a fixed-rope climbing route leading up over the Vorderer Tajakopf (2,450 metres).
 However, please be aware that this via ferrata is for advanced and expert climbers only – it is rated E (very difficult).